columbia/xray/3-use-cases.md

 we've seen big-store clothing ads targeting pregnancy; and we've seen used car ads that correlate strongly with the presence of the debt keyword in a user's inbox.

-This page shows some example associations and some high-level implications we draw from them.
-Our purpose is to illustrate through examples the great potential inherent in the targeting data XRay is gathering.
+This page shows some example associations and some of their high-level implications.
-Thorough studies of the data are among our future plans.
-We are making the service's targeting data available to anyone interested in sensitive-topic ad targeting in Gmail.
+Note that we report these examples results *not* to point fingers at Gmail or any advertisers; indeed, the lack of transparency is a pervasive and difficult problem.
+Rather, we aim to illustrate the dangers raised by the lack of transparency and hopefully bolster a conversation about how to go about improving this situation over time.
+Moreover, all results should be viewed in the context of our system's [limitations]({{ site.baseurl }}/4-gmail-demo#caveats).

 <h3 id="findings">Example Associations</h3>